rjbrooksjr/jira-time-entry/README.md

 2. Install packages with `yarn`

 ## Usage Example
-Do the following to record 8 hours per day on issue XXX-97 from Sep 9 2021 through Sep 21 2021. **Weekends will be ignored**
+Do the following to record 8 hours per day on issue XXX-97 from Sep 9 2021 through Sep 21 2021. **Weekends will be ignored.**
 ```
 yarn record 2021-09-16 2021-09-21 XXX-97 8
 ```